 Fruit Size: jackfruit vs durian

-The edible part of durian is called aril.
+The edible part of the durian is called an aril.
 When raw, it’s hard to open the durian fruit, but once ripe, the fruit cracks itself, exposing the seed inside.

 Jackfruit comes in different shapes and sizes, but most primarily, it comes in an oval shape, whereas durian is more circular.
 The oval shape allows the jackfruit to grow long and big, whereas the circular shape of durian limits the size it can become.